LuiseFreese/mermaid/docs/ARCHITECTURE.md

 - **Retry Logic**: Automatic retry for transient failures
 - **User Feedback**: Clear error messages with actionable guidance
 - **Fallback Options**: Dry-run mode for validation without creation

-## Extension Points

-### Adding New Data Types

-1. Update parser to recognize new type syntax
-2. Add type mapping in schema generation
-3. Update Dataverse client to handle new metadata
-4. Add validation rules for new types

-### Adding New Relationship Types

-1. Extend relationship parsing logic
-2. Add new relationship metadata generation
-3. Update Dataverse relationship creation
-4. Add validation for new relationship constraints

-### Adding New Output Formats

-1. Create new generator class
-2. Implement format-specific metadata transformation
-3. Add new API endpoint for format
-4. Update web interface with new options

 ## Best Practices